jvde-github/AIS-catcher/README.md

 INFO: A: Received correctly: 153 packets, wrong CRC: 49 packets, wrong size: 4 packets
 INFO: B: Received correctly: 52 packets, wrong CRC: 65 packets, wrong size: 10 packets
 ```

-### Portable travel version for Android available [here](https://github.com/jvde-github/AIS-catcher-for-Android).

-If you are travelling and looking for a portable system that can be used on an Android phone or running Android on an Odroid, check out the link.
-You can download the APK from the mentioned project page or the Google Play store.

 ## Device specific settings